-As for the massive modes, we consider the resonance states.
-As what we have done in the previous subsection, we solve the Schr\"{o}dinger equations (\ref{EoG}) numerically by using the two types of initial conditions (\ref{EvenOddConditions}).
-The mass spectrum of the resonances is shown in Tab.~\ref{Tableonephi3}.
-It is clear that in this table the masses of the resonant modes of the left- and right-handed gravitinos are still almost same, while their parities are opposite.
-The number of the resonances increases with the increases of the parameters $b$, $\alpha$, and $\eta$.
-These resonances are closer to each other as $m^2$ increasing, which is the same as the conclusion of the case of $\alpha=1$.
+For the massive modes, we consider the resonance states.
+As in the previous subsection, we solve the Schr\"{o}dinger equations (\ref{EoG}) numerically by using the two types of initial conditions (\ref{EvenOddConditions}).
+The mass spectrum of the resonances is presented in Table~\ref{Tableonephi3}.
+It is clear that in this table, the masses of the resonant modes of the left- and right-handed gravitinos are still almost the same, whereas their parities are opposite.
+The number of the resonances increases with an increase in the parameters $b$, $\alpha$, and $\eta$.
+These resonances approach each other as $m^2$ increases, which is the same as the conclusion in the case of $\alpha=1$.